noamtashma/rfcs/text/0000-better-function-taits.md

 # Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

-the importance of function traits for rust should not be understated. however, since it's introduction, the difference between rust's `fn`, `Fn`, `FnMut` and `FnOnce` have been confusing to newcomers.
+the importance of function traits for rust should not be understated. however, since its introduction, the difference between rust's `fn`, `Fn`, `FnMut` and `FnOnce` have been confusing to newcomers.
 <insert references to newcomer questions about these>.
 we believe that adopting this RFC will help newcomers that already understand borrowing rules, understand the different anonymous function types more easily, since it shows more clearly what is being borrowed and how.

+in addition, we believe that even for experienced rust programmers, having a more natural syntax will be beneficial.

 say we have `object : T`. in rust, when you call `object.clone()`,  the type of `clone` isn't `fn() -> T`, it is `fn(&T) -> T`. that is, the first parameter of the function becomes the object itself, and it is explicitly written in the type of the function. this is important for a few reasons: first, it accurately reflects both the semantics of the program, and its actual concrete implementation. second, it allows the programmer to specify if the function should receive the object by value (`T`), by immutable reference (`&T`), or by a mutable reference (`&mut T`), or by any other smart pointer, and specifiy the needed lifetimes.

-function traits, however, are inconsistent with this convention, and currently, don't have these advantages. first, `FnMut(i8) -> i8` seems to suggest a mere function from `i8` to `i8`, even though in actual implementation and semantics this is more similar to a function `fn(&mut Closure, i8) -> i8`, where `Closure` is the anonymous structure that is the closure. second, we lose the second advantage as well, and instead, in order to tell in how the closure is used, we use the ad-hoc variants `Fn`, `FnMut`, `FnOnce`. this, however, makes the borrow checking errors less clear than it could have been.
+function traits, however, are inconsistent with this convention, and currently, don't have these advantages. first, `FnMut(i8) -> i8` seems to suggest a mere function from `i8` to `i8`, even though in actual implementation and semantics this is more similar to a function `fn(&mut Closure, i8) -> i8`, where `Closure` is the anonymous structure that is the closure. second, we lose the second advantage as well, and instead, in order to tell in how the closure is used, we use the ad-hoc variants `Fn`, `FnMut`, `FnOnce`. these three variants, that should really be the same in a few ways, are clunky and unintuitive.

 under this RFC, function traits will become more consistent with the rest of the Rust functions and the way they are typed. in addition, `Fn`, `FnMut` and `FnOne` will stop being ad-hoc special cases and will become more unified.

-the change we view here can be seen as a trade-off between two view points on anonymous functions. the first viewpoint wants to see anonymous functions as pure as possible: it's mainly just a function that you can call - therefore it should have a type that looks like `fn(i8) -> i8`. for example, `FnMut(i8) -> i8`. it has implementation details - that in mplementation i has to carry around a closure, and that it has three variants, each of which has its own peculiar usage rules (only call an `FnOnce` once, can't borrow an `FnMut` multiple times, etc). the second viewpoint is more concrete: an anonymous function is actually an anonymous struct, called a closure, that implements a method as part of a function trait.
+the change we view here can be seen as a trade-off between two view points on anonymous functions. the first viewpoint wants to see anonymous functions as pure as possible: it's mainly just a function that you can call - therefore it should have a type that looks like `fn(i8) -> i8`. for example, `FnMut(i8) -> i8`. it has implementation details - it has to carry around a closure, and so it has three variants, each of which has its own peculiar usage rules (only call an `FnOnce` once, can't borrow an `FnMut` multiple times, etc).

+the second viewpoint is more concrete: an anonymous function is actually an anonymous struct, called a closure, that implements a method as part of a function trait.